-Although the Incas ran their empire without ever using a wheel (never: just think of that!), today city cycling and mountain biking are one of the best ways to get around Peru
+Though the Incas ran their empire without ever using a wheel (never: just think about that!), today cycling is one of the best ways to explore the nooks and crannies of Peru

 Cycling adventures have never been more popular as an international travel option, mostly because countries like Peru not only have spectacular topography and terrain, but increasingly, the infrastructure and tour operators to accommodate it.
 Peru has become exceptional over the past decade for cycling tours, and incredibly-scenic cycling trips and mini-adventures are boundlessly possible across the country.

 One new classic cycling tour begins right in the heart of Lima, the country’s lively capital, and it’s a fantastic way to explore Lima other than by foot.
 You take the bike path from the bustling burrio (neighbourhood) of Miraflores, which sits right atop the Pacific Coast shoreline in Lima, straight to the burrio of San Isidro, passing through archaeological sites along the coast, and ending in the bohemian art district of Barranco.
 The path is almost entirely a stand-alone, giving you safe space from the city’s streets.

 A wonderful initiative in Lima is the closing of one of its main streets (Avenida Arequipa) every Sunday morning to make it car-free and cycle-friendly.
 This street connects with the bike path to Barranco, where you’ll pass paragliders and surfers out on the water.
 The provinces of Lima (as opposed to the city), Yauyos and Huarochiri also have cycling tracks and adventure opportunities worth looking in to.